-You should not need to bring anything unless you have a special brace or hearing aids that you wear.
-Do bring identification and Insurance cards.
+You shouldn’t need to bring anything unless you have a special brace or hearing aids that you wear.
+Do bring identification and insurance cards.

-Depending on the type of procedure and anesthesia you will be having, you may be able to keep your contacts or dentures in.
+Depending on the type of procedure and anesthesia you‘ll be having, you may be able to keep your contacts or dentures in.
 Please bring a case in which to store them in case they cannot be worn.

-You should not have anything to eat or drink after midnight the night before your procedure unless instructed differently by the anesthesiologist or your physician.
+You shouldn’t have anything to eat or drink after midnight the night before your procedure unless instructed differently by the anesthesiologist or your surgeon.

 Your family will stay with you until you are taken to the operating room or minor procedure room.
-At that time they will be shown the appropriate waiting room so they can be easily found when the doctor has completed the procedure.
+At that time, they’ll be asked to wait in the appropriate waiting room so they can be easily found when the doctor has completed the procedure.